 Young children are curious and eager to learn new things.
 Play is an effective and age-appropriate way to develop new skills.
 Through play, children learn skills to control their bodies, develop communication and thinking skills, concentrate and follow through.
 They also learn to interact with and relate to others.
 Play in early childhood is the best foundation for success in school.

-- providing learning experiences which help to develop pre-literacy skills in a literacy-rich, developmentally-appropriate environment;
+- providing learning experiences which help to develop early literacy and numeracy skills in a developmentally-appropriate environment;

 - providing a positive introduction to school, learning with love, fun and enthusiasm;